Ensuring that your child arrives in school every day, on time and ready to learn is the most important commitment that we ask of parents and carers.

-If your child is absent from school you must inform the school office via telephone/text message/Parent App on the first day of absence before 9.30 am and provide a reason for your child's absence.
+If your child is absent from school you must inform the school office via telephone/text message/Parent App on the first day of absence before 9.00am and provide a reason for your child's absence.

 If your child's attendance drops below 96% it will be monitored.

-If your child's attendance drops below 90% then your child will be put on the persistent absentee list.
+If your child's attendance drops below 90% then your child will be classed as a persistently absent pupil.